MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/developer-entity-reference.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 When a guide is created by using the Microsoft Dynamics 365 Guides PC app, content and information in that guide are stored by using the
-Dynamics 365 Guides [entities](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview) from [Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) that are listed in the table later in this topic.
+Dynamics 365 Guides [entities](https://docs.microsoft.com/powerapps/maker/common-data-service/entity-overview) from [Microsoft Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) that are listed in the table later in this topic.

 > [!IMPORTANT]
 > All entities that are installed as part of the Dynamics 365 Guides solution support the standard extensibility/programming model in Dynamics 365.
-You can access entity information by using either the [Web application programming interface (API)](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/overview) or the [Common Data Service Organization Service](https://docs.microsoft.com/powerapps/developer/common-data-service/org-service/overview).
+You can access entity information by using either the [Web application programming interface (API)](https://docs.microsoft.com/powerapps/developer/common-data-service/webapi/overview) or the [Microsoft Dataverse Organization Service](https://docs.microsoft.com/powerapps/developer/common-data-service/org-service/overview).
 >
 > Dynamics 365 Guides entities and fields can be used with the Web API, and in [Power Apps](https://powerapps.microsoft.com/) or a flow using [Power Automate](https://flow.microsoft.com/).
 However, we anticipate that these entities will evolve quickly in the near future.
 If you have an urgent need to do a business-critical integration, contact the Dynamics 365 Guides team directly for guidance, through your Microsoft Account team.
 >